walterpg/google-drive-sync/doc/README.md

 ## Secondary Functions
-These optional functions are accessed automatically or with keyboard commands, and configured with the plugin's configuration window (Tools &#x21D2; Google Drive Sync &#x21D2; Configure):
+These optional functions are accessed automatically or with keyboard commands, and configured with the plugin's configuration window (Tools &#x21D2; KeePass Sync for Google Drive &#x21D2; Configure):
 * Auto-sync: Automates the Synchronize function to run when the database is saved to, and/or read from the local file via KeePass commands.
 To use this your database must be configured to synchronize "manually" via menu commands.